aharonium/opensiddur.org/posts/HTML/morning_blessings_andrew_shaw_(andrew.shaw_2012-12-13).html.md

 <td style="vertical-align:top;" width="53%"><div class="english">
 All blessing flow from Yah, our God, life of the worlds.
-We are renewed through the holiness of mitzvot, and through the mitzvah of engaging in words of Torah.
+We are renewed through the holiness of <emzmitsvot</em>, and througz the <em>mitsvah</em> of engaging in words of Torah.
 </div></td>
 </tr>